x0xr00t/sl0ppy-GarudaTools/README.md

 A all in one installer for Garuda Linux Tools, this will install all the existing blackarch tools.

 # needed
-* pacman (which can be installed fronm the install assistent in garuda linux)
+* pacman (which can be installed from the install assistent in garuda linux)

 # why
 * Well the answer is very simple, while installing tools for blackarch i encountered sum issues installing stuff, so i made this tool based on pacman -Sg which shows all the installable packages.. & It saves u time, installing all the stuff manual.